Matroids: A Macaulay2 package

-\textsc{Constructing types of matroids.} The simplest family of matroids are the \textit{uniform} matroids, i.e. where the set of bases equals all subsets of a fixed size:
+\textsc{Constructing types of matroids.} The simplest family of matroids is the family of \textit{uniform} matroids, where the set of bases equals all subsets of a fixed size:

-\beginOutput i19 : U = uniformMatroid(2,4); bases U\\ o20 = \{set \{0, 1\}, set \{0, 2\}, set \{1, 2\}, set \{0, 3\}, set \{1, 3\}, set \{2, 3\}\}\\ o20 : List\\ \endOutput
+\beginOutput i11 : U = uniformMatroid(2,4); bases U\\ o12 = \{set \{0, 1\}, set \{0, 2\}, set \{1, 2\}, set \{0, 3\}, set \{1, 3\}, set \{2, 3\}\}\\ o12 : List\\ \endOutput

 Another family of fundamental importance is the class of \textit{linear} matroids, which arise naturally from a matrix.
-The columns of the matrix form the ground set, and a set of column vectors is declared independent if they are linearly independent in the vector space of columns.
+The columns of the matrix form the ground set, and a set of column vectors is declared independent if they are linearly independent in the vector space spanned by the columns.